 Time Frame

-Part 2 : Improvement in Total Symptom Score (TSS)
+Part 2: Total Symptom Score (TSS) Response Rate at Week 24

-Defined as the proportion of participants who achieve at least 50% reduction in TSS over the 28 days immediately before the end of Week 24 compared with the 7 days immediately before the initiation of itacitinib IR (baseline).
+TSS response was defined as the percentage of participants who achieved at least 50% reduction in TSS over the 28 days immediately before the end of Week 24 compared with the 7 days immediately before the initiation of itacitinib immediate release (aseline).B

 Collaborators and Investigators